Want to know the hardest thing about reinvention? The shame.

 Welcome to shame.
 I am Chris’ raging sense of inadequacy.

-I incorporated deep failure and inadequacy as a central tenant of my core identity and held on to them tight.
+I incorporated deep failure and inadequacy as a central tenet of my core identity and held on to them tight.

 I am a failure.
 I am a mistake.